Tablet computer: Early tablets

-Following earlier tablet computer products such as the Pencept PenPad, and the CIC Handwriter, in September 1989, GRiD Systems released the first commercially successful tablet computer, the GRiDPad.
-All three products were based on extended versions of the MS-DOS operating system.
+Following earlier tablet computer products such as the Pencept PenPad, the Linus Write-Top, and the CIC Handwriter, in September 1989, Grid Systems released the first commercially successful tablet computer, the GridPad.
+All four products were based on extended versions of the MS-DOS operating system.
 In 1992, IBM announced (in April) and shipped to developers (in October) the ThinkPad 700T (2521), which ran the GO Corporation's PenPoint OS.
 Also based on PenPoint was AT&T's EO Personal Communicator from 1993, which ran on AT&T's own hardware, including their own AT&T Hobbit CPU.
 Apple Computer launched the Apple Newton personal digital assistant in 1993.
 It used Apple's own new Newton OS, initially running on hardware manufactured by Motorola and incorporating an ARM CPU, that Apple had specifically co-developed with Acorn Computers.
 The operating system and platform design were later licensed to Sharp and Digital Ocean, who went on to manufacture their own variants.

 Pen computing was highly hyped by the media during the early 1990s.
 Microsoft, the dominant PC software vendor, released Windows for Pen Computing in 1992 to compete against PenPoint OS.
 The company launched the WinPad project, working together with OEMs such as Compaq, to create a small device with a Windows-like operating system and handwriting recognition.
-However the project was abandoned two years later; instead Windows CE was released in the form of "Handheld PCs" in 1996.
+However, the project was abandoned two years later; instead Windows CE was released in the form of "Handheld PCs" in 1996.
 That year, Palm, Inc. released the first of the Palm OS based PalmPilot touch and stylus based PDA, the touch based devices initially incorporating a Motorola Dragonball (68000) CPU.
 Also in 1996 Fujitsu released the Stylistic 1000 tablet format PC, running Microsoft Windows 95, on a 100 MHz AMD486 DX4 CPU, with 8 MB RAM offering stylus input, with the option of connecting a conventional Keyboard and mouse.
 Intel announced a StrongARM processor-based touchscreen tablet computer in 1999, under the name WebPAD.
 It was later re-branded as the "Intel Web Tablet".
 In 2000, Norwegian company Screen Media AS and the German company Dosch & Amand Gmbh released the "FreePad".
 It was based on Linux and used the Opera browser.
-Internet access was provided by DECT DMAP, only available in Europe and provided up to 10Mbit/s.
+Internet access was provided by DECT DMAP, only available in Europe and provided up to 10 Mbit/s.
 The device had 16 MB storage, 32 MB of RAM and x86 compatible 166 MHz "Geode"-Microcontroller by National Semiconductor.
 The screen was 10.4" or 12.1" and was touch sensitive.
 It had slots for SIM cards to enable support of television set-up box.
 FreePad were sold in Norway and the Middle East; but the company was dissolved in 2003.
 Sony released its Airboard tablet in Japan in late 2000 with full wireless Internet capabilities.